sys-bio/tellurium/README.md

 Tellurium is availlable as a self-contained installer or as an installable collection of packages via the Anaconda package manager.

+It is recommended that you try the conventional installers first.
+On windows download the installer, run the installer and follow the instructions.
+For the Mac, download the dmg file, then:

+1. Double click the .dmg to make its content available (name will show up in the Finder sidebar), usually a window opens showing the content as well.
+2. Drag the application from the .dmg window into /Applications to install (may need an administrator password)

+On some hardware we have noticed that the Mac distribution fails, if this happens to you then we recommend using the Anaconda package manager.

 #### Conventional installers:

 * [Download Tellurium for Windows](https://sourceforge.net/projects/pytellurium/files/Tellurium-1.3/1.3.4/Tellurium-1.3.4-Python-2.7-win32-portable-setup.exe/download)